top of page

 Local

-Goal 1: To convey the gap in access to period products for middle and high school girls.
+Goal 1: To convey the gap in access to period products for students.

-Goal 2: To ask for a greater budget in providing period products to title I county schools.
+Goal 2: To ask for a greater budget in providing period products to schools.

-Goal 3: To have period product dispensers placed in high school bathrooms.
+Goal 3: To have period product placed in school bathrooms.

 capitol1.jpg